 - oyakodon – chicken and egg rice bowl

 Okonomiyaki comes in at least 3 forms that I’ve encountered.
-Osaka style is my favorite and pretty much as described above with so many variations, find a nice izakaya style bar where they have the grills in front of you and try it along side a new Japanese beer is my recommendation.
+Osaka style is my favourite and pretty much as described above with so many variations, find a nice izakaya-style bar where they have the grills in front of you and try it alongside a new Japanese beer is my recommendation.
 Hiroshima style is made with the addition of noodles into the patty, it’s delicious but I find the additional carb makes it too filling for me.
 The third variation is from Tokyo where they call it monjayaki, with this version you cook the toppings first make a ring with them and add the very liquidy batter to the middle then mix it up to form a softer version of the fritter.
-For me it’s Osaka for the win but worth trying the various versions to make an informed choice.
+For me, it’s Osaka for the win but worth trying the various versions to make an informed choice.

 6. Unagi no kabayaki

-A traditional dish I didn’t expect to like as much as I do was unagi no kabayaki which is a fresh water eel cooked on a grill and basted with a soy based sauce.
-When you try it you will want to find somewhere that grills it fresh, this give the best flavor and texture.
-Sometimes smaller restaurants reheat it to serve on a donbori style dish and while it can still be nice it is SO much better straight off the grill.
+A traditional dish I didn’t expect to like as much as I do was unagi no kabayaki which is a freshwater eel cooked on a grill and basted with a soy-based sauce.
+When you try it you will want to find somewhere that grills it fresh, this gives the best flavour and texture.
+Sometimes smaller restaurants reheat it to serve on a donburi style dish and while it can still be nice it is SO much better straight off the grill.

 We had some recently in Kuromon market in Osaka, I’ve included the directions in that article if you want to try the exact place but it really was special and as a market stall very affordable for the quality.
 I try to make sure we try new places on each trip but I will be dragging Drew back there next time we’re in the city.